Ecuador acknowledges limiting Julian Assange's web access

 WikiLeaks said it activated "contingency plans" after Assange's cut-off, and Ecuador said that its action did not stop the group continuing "journalistic activities."

 Ecuadorean President Rafael Correa has long backed Assange's right to free speech and has also supported Clinton publicly.

 "For the good of the United States and the world ...
 I would like Hillary to win," he told broadcaster Russia Today last month.

-(Reporting by Alexandra Valencia; Writing by Andrew Cawthorne; Editing by Sandra Maler)
+Additional reporting by Eric Beech in Washington; Writing by Andrew Cawthorne; Editing by Sandra Maler